Abaco-Systems/axis-takyon/README.md

   limitations under the License.

 ## About
-Takyon is a high level, high speed, portable, reliable, dynamic, fully scalable, point to point, message passing, communication API.
+Takyon is a high level, high speed, portable, dynamic, fully scalable, point to point, message passing, communication API.
 It's focused on the embedded HPC industry, with no intention to compete with MPI which is focused on the HPC industry.
 Like MPI, Takyon is designed to be a wrapper over many low level point to point communication APIs and look like a single high level message passing API.
 This is to provide an application with a one stop shop for all point to point message passing needs no mater the interconnect or locality (inter-thread, inter-process, inter-processor, intra-application, inter-application).

 Takyon's mission statement: "<b>The flexibility and performance of low level.
 The simplicity of high level.</b>"